Welcome to another Wacky Wednesday project – transforming children’s art.

 These projects will not only transform children’s art into everlasting keepsakes but also save you money if you choose to give them to loved ones.

 In the post How to Prepare Pretty Awesome Preschool Paint Projects, I mentioned using the art for wrapping paper.
-This is a clever and colourful way to use up some of the art but not always practical for larger gifts.
+This is a clever and colourful way to use up some of the art but is not always practical for larger gifts.